 If your TVS and THS intersect at a block with an "0" the configuration is possible without a restrictor.
 If your TVS and THS intersect at a block with an "35" the configuration is possible and a 35 mm restrictor must be used.

-If your TVS and THS intersect at a block with an "X" the configuration is not possible.
+If your TVS and THS intersect at a block with an "X" the configuration is possible and a 35 min restrictor.